 What's your favorite Ghostbusters uniform?
 You can't go wrong with the originals, but we really like the multi-colored ones from The Real Ghostbusters cartoon.
 Are you going to see the new Ghostbusters reboot?
 There are some who are disappointed in having a reboot instead of a sequel with the original characters.
 While there are some sequels that came out 10+ years after the previous movie that have done really well (Toy Story 3, Mad Max: Fury Road), there's a great deal of them that just don't hold up after such a long gap in time (we're looking at you, Dumb and Dumber To).
 Besides, Bill Murray's unwillingness to be involved in Ghostbusters III and the death of actor Harold Ramis were only a couple of many things that prevented the movie from being made.
-If you are going to see the new movie, be sure to pick up some Ghostbuster costumes just in case there's something strange in your neighborhood.
+If you are going to see the new movie, be sure to pick up some Ghostbuster costumes and decorations just in case there's something strange in your neighborhood.

 Design Credit: Cody Petersen